celiagomezdev/vivid/README.md

 # Vivid
-iOS App for searching non smoking bars in Berlin.
+A very much-needed iOS App for searching non smoking bars in Berlin.
-Under construction.
+Under construction 🚧